timmon54/AMMI-Marlin-2.1.x/README.md

     DCIN: GND, 12/24v                             Connected to S-360-240 power supply that powers the printer

     BED:  12/24v, PD7                             No connection yet.

+### Connections on Raspberry Pi:
+   Network Connection to router for Wifi signal.

 ## Marlin 2.0 Bugfix Branch